877-852-8463Newsletter Sign UpLocationsPatient PortalRequest Appointment

 Please expect to spend several hours at the surgery center on the day of your surgery.
 Upon arrival at the facility, you will be given eye drops to dilate your pupils and perhaps a sedative to help you relax.
 A local or topical anesthetic will make the operation painless.
 After your procedure you will spend some time in recovery, your vision will be checked and then you will be released to go home.

-What will my Recovery be Like?
+What will my Cataract Surgery Recovery be Like?

 The day after your cataract surgery most patients will be able to return to all normal activities except swimming.